architjain11/Real-Estate-Price-Prediction/README.md

 # Real-Estate-Price-Prediction
-Predict real estate price using dataset from Kaggle hosted on cloud platform Netlify
+Predict real estate price using dataset from Kaggle

 ## Demonstration